thedatabuddy/virtualmouse/README.md

 4)Move your fingers around and have fun!

 This is a simple fun project and is done in short time.
 It has many implementation defects and though this project works good, it needs a lot more fine tuning.

+Inspired and learned from #Codacus on Youtube.
+Big thanks to #Codacus.